Jayme

 1,059 reviews

-A review canât possibly do this one justice â The Only Plane in the Sky: An Oral History of 9/11 is a compilation of stories from this horrific day in U.S. history.
-Sad and moving, itâs a powerful story that Garrett Graff has taken great care to compose.
-For those of us who remember the devastating day and for future generations who need to learn about it, this is the story â Highly recommend the audiobook which includes dozens of narrators bringing together several emotional accounts of the day.
+A review can’t possibly do this one justice — The Only Plane in the Sky: An Oral History of 9/11 is a compilation of stories from this horrific day in U.S. history.
+Sad and moving, it’s a powerful story that Garrett Graff has taken great care to compose.

 Bharath